-Absolutely not enough chain attached.
+Not enough chain attached.
 When I cut it I did not waste a single chain, but still, 50 chainrings were not enough for 10 chain curtains.
 On the contrary, the brass balls remain.
-I hope Hobby Boss to think a little more seriously to check the packaging materials.
+I hope Hobby Boss thinks a little more seriously to check the packaging materials.

 Because there is no choice, I used the anchor chain I was planning to use for a ship model as a lacking chain.
 Although they are different in size, I think that they are not noticeable if painted.

 I do not know so well, fixed OVM, as it is in the kit, there is no clamp like the German tanks or a belt like the Allied, so I added additional work with the material on hand to make it look like fixing the belt.

 The color of the Sinai Gray seems to change subtly by age.
 Last time, when I made Merkava IV, Mr. Color No.60, RML gray 60%, and 340 fields green 40%, I made it to a green tone.
 I like it quite a lot, but the relatively recent Israeli tanks are less yellowish and may be closer to gray, Mr. Color No. 60 RLM 02 was mixed with No. 321 light brown and No. 13 neutral gray, I forgot the ratio about it, but I think that it was about 5: 4: 1.
 I made too much Sinai Gray…